-The sport of Futsal began in Uruguay & Brazil in 1930 and has been for decades Brazil’s biggest game!
+The sport of Futsal began in Uruguay & Brazil in 1930 and has become Brazil’s biggest game!

 Futsal players are more skilfull, more technical, more creative & quicker decision-makers than outdoor soccer players.